wp-plugins/events-manager/readme.txt

 * Lots of documentation and tutorials
 * And much more!

+We have just released a [pro add-on](http://wp-events-plugin.com/) which adds PayPal and priority support, as well as many more powerful upcoming features for those with serious eventing needs!

 Events Manager was rewritten in 3.0 from the ground up with flexibility in mind.
 Through use of object oriented programming and exposing hooks and filters throughout the site, you can modify Events Manager just like you would Wordpress!
-Aside from this

-Events Manager is fully localisable and already localised in Italian, Spanish, German and Swedish.

 == Installation ==